This article was updated on April 7, 2015.

-Briefly, 3-D printing is an additive-manufacturing technology, because it builds up a component layer by layer under the control of a computer.
+Briefly, 3D printing is an additive-manufacturing technology.
+It builds up a three-dimensional component layer by layer under the control of a computer.
 By contrast, traditional manufacturing is subtractive by nature, as it involves whittling away at a chunk of material to fabricate the desired component.

-What are some key reasons why investors might consider investing in 3-D printing?
+What are some key reasons why investors might consider investing in 3D printing stocks?

-There are two key reasons for 3-D printings' turbocharged current and projected growth rates: cost savings from greater efficiency, and increased innovative possibilities.
-The cost savings are primarily driven from using less material, and when we're talking pricey exotic metals, such as titanium, which is widely used in the aerospace industry, these savings can be considerable.
-Increased innovation is made possible because 3-D printing allows for designing and producing some products that can't be made using traditional manufacturing processes.
+There are two key reasons for 3D printings' turbocharged current and projected future growth rates: cost savings derived from greater efficiency and increased innovative possibilities.
+The cost savings are primarily driven from using less material.
+These savings can be considerable when we're talking about pricey exotic metals, such as titanium, which is widely used in the aerospace industry.
+A boon in innovation is occurring -- and should continue to occur -- because 3D printing allows for the design and production of some products that can't be made using traditional manufacturing processes.

-Naturally, the projected high-growth rates make this an attractive space, so there surely will be new entrants, which means competition will further heat up.
-Hewlett-Packard, for instance, has already announced its plans to offer a 3-D printing product by mid-2014; it's likely that other big companies will follow.
+Naturally, the projected high-growth rates make this an attractive space, which means competition will further heat up.
+Deep-pocketed Hewlett-Packard, for instance, has already announced its plans to offer an enterprise-focused 3D printer based on its new Multi Jet Fusion technology in 2016.

-What are some key reasons why investors might not want to invest in this sector?
+What are some key reasons why investors might not want to invest in 3D printing stocks?

-How many pure-play 3-D printer manufacturers are there?
+How many pure-play 3D printing stocks are there?

-There are five pure-play 3-D printer manufacturers trading on U.S. stock exchanges, to my knowledge: 3D Systems, Stratasys, ExOne, Arcam, and voxeljet.
+There were five pure-play 3D printing stocks trading on U.S. stock exchanges at the end of 2013: 3D Systems, Stratasys, ExOne, Arcam, and voxeljet.
 (I'm excluding more speculative tiny companies, as well as Organovo Holdings, which "bioprints" human cells to produce tissues, because it's a biotech play.)
 A new pure play joined the ranks of the publicly traded in mid-2014: Materialise (MTLS -0.81%).

 All but Arcam are listed on major exchanges.
-Arcam trades on the OMX Nasdaq in Stockholm, though it can also be bought over the counter in the U.S. It's thinly traded, which means that it can be extra volatile.
+Arcam trades on the Nasdaq OMX Stockholm, though it can also be bought over the counter in the U.S. It's thinly traded, which means that it can be extra volatile.

 Are there any key things I should know about these pure plays?

 There are a few, but we'll keep it to the biggies.
 First, 3D Systems and Stratasys are the first movers in the group.
-In general, companies that are first movers -- meaning first to enter a new market, which often involves creating the market, too -- have a long-term competitive advantage.
+In general, companies that are first movers -- meaning first to enter a new market, which often involves creating the market, too -- maintain a long-term competitive advantage.
 Of course, this is a generalization, and first movers can fall by the wayside, too, especially in tech-heavy niches.

-Second, these companies don't all have the same target markets.
-3D Systems has the broadest product lineup since it has seven distinct technologies, targets the consumer, commercial, and industrial printers.
-Stratasys also targets consumers and commercial entities; its lack of metal printing capabilities means it's less of a player on the industrial end.
-Voxeljet makes printers for commercial and industrial uses, while ExOne and Arcam focus solely on the industrial market.
+Second, these companies target different markets.
+3D Systems, which sports the broadest product lineup since it has seven distinct technologies, targets the consumer, commercial, and industrial markets.
+Stratasys also focuses on these three markets, but has a strong educational bent as well.
+Voxeljet makes printers for commercial and industrial users, while ExOne and Arcam focus solely on industrial entities.

-Do the five pure plays have operations other than making 3-D printers?
+Do the pure plays have major operations other than making 3D printers?

-Is there another way to invest directly in the 3-D printing sector?
+Are there other ways to invest in the 3D printing industry?